smohadjer/formwizard/logic.md

 function updateView(step, response, updateHistory) {
-	replace form with index of step -1 with form in response if (slider) {
+	replace form with index of step -1 with form in response remove class "current-step" from all forms and put it on current form if (slider) {
 		goToSlide(step);
 	}